 There is a lot of information that's been given to one particular individual thru oral interviews and that was the famed Harry Hyatt.
 His five volume set of Hoodoo Folklore is a must have for the serious student of Hoodoo.
 Of course like any source of information, there are pros and cons regarding Hyatt's work.

-The pros is that he took time and went out to interview a hundreds of African Americans about their own Hoodoo practices.
+The pros is that he took time and went out to interview hundreds of African Americans about their own Hoodoo practices.
 A tremendous amount of folklore was culled and the mammoth five volume set of Hyatt books contain over 10,000 entries.
 This IS a wealth of information to work your way thru.
 The other main point is that it's considered (by some) to be accurate due to the varying degrees of validity given to each entry.
 As a researcher, Hyatt recorded the locale where the entry was taken from thus giving his source.
 Many of the entries validate one another thru this process however some seemed far fetched.

 The downside to Hyatt's book is that other than self-validation, there's little to no way to accurately establish if an entry (or series of entries) is true or not outside of the book itself.
-We've all seen the grade school experiment called "Telephone" and how a story is started at one end of the class and by the time it reaches the last child in the class it's totally different than what it started out as.
+We've all seen the grade school experiment called "Telephone" and how a story is started at one end of the classroom and by the time it reaches the last child in the class it's totally different than what it started out as.
 Folklore is much the same.
-It's information that is given to friends and family, often orally, which can easily result in embellishments and truth-stretching.
+It's information that is given to friends and family, often orally, which can easily result in embellishments and truth-stretching especially over time.
 Can this be true of the lore presented in the Hyatt collection?
 Absolutely.
 Does this inherently imply that all of the information is suspect?
 Of course not.

 Some modern conjure workers who've perused this work have said that the information seemed as if it came from very unreliable sources.
 For instance, medical diagnosis is not considered valid when given by a non medical source as it is when given by a trained, medical source such as a practitioner.
-Thus the same for Rootwork-Conjure pracititoners and their lore.
+Thus the same for Rootwork-Conjure practitoners and their lore.
 It's always been difficult for outsiders to come in and dig into the lore of oral traditions and gain any sort of truth without embellishments or outright lies given them.

-This can be remedied if one will make the conscious effort to apprentice oneself to a bonafide practitioner.
+This can be remedied if one will make the conscious effort to apprentice oneself to a bona fide practitioner.
 The information given then will be of the highest merit however the downside to this is that usually an oath is given not to reveal such information to anyone else who is not recognized as an initiated practitioner of the same tradition.

 The cycle of the dog chasing its tail continues.